Al-Nour Party: 2011 Revolution

 Al‑Nour was set up after the revolution, when the interim military government allowed the formation of new parties, and legally recognized on 13 June.

 It was established by one of the largest Salafist groups in Egypt, the Salafist Call (Al-Da'wa Al-Salafiyya), also known as the Al-Dawaa movement.
 (The Salafi philosophical movement has been associated with literalist, strict and puritanical approaches to Islam.)
 The Salafi Call group started in the 1970s and was firmly established in the 1980s in Alexandria University after students refused to join the Muslim Brotherhood, leading to clashes that impelled the Salafis to institutionalize their activities within the city.

 The Salafis in the past had refused to take part in politics because they believed that the political system that existed at the time was un-Islamic, though they were concerned with politics from an Islamic point of view relating to daily Egyptian life.
 During the revolution, they did not support the uprising because "the Americans would have ordered Mubarak to massacre them all", according to a party spokesman.

 After the revolution, the Salafis decided to take part in politics in order to protect the Islamic identity of Egypt, based on the fundamentals of Islam, the Quran and Sunnah.
-Leading Salafi preacher Yasser Borhamy switched to the political participation side after Mubarak's ouster, saying "Islam must become involved of all aspects of life, even the political, and the Islamic movement must unite".
+Leading Salafi preacher Yasser Borhamy began to engage in politics after Mubarak's ouster, saying "Islam must become involved of all aspects of life, even the political, and the Islamic movement must unite".
 According to analyst Muneer Adeeb, Islamists in Egypt had "their political heyday after the 2011 revolution because they were the most organized political force then."
 But issues important to Salafists—such as whether antiquities (pyramids, etc.) should be destroyed, the subordination of women and non-Muslims—were later to prove problematic in contemporary politics.